 Adur & Worthing Councils declared a climate emergency in July 2019.
 As part of this declaration the councils made a commitment to work towards being carbon neutral by 2030 and to be Net Zero carbon by 2045.
-Consequently, Adur District Council will not licence the use of artificial heaters on the public highway due to their inherent inefficiency, high energy consumption and resulting pollution & environmental concerns.
+Consequently, the council will not licence the use of gas heaters on the public highway due to their inherent inefficiency, high energy consumption and resulting pollution & environmental concerns.
+The provision of electric & infrared heaters will continue to be permitted.